I'm a member

 POLICYGenetic testing for the diagnosis or risk assessment of Alzheimer's disease is considered investigational.
-Genetic testing includes, but is not limited to, testing for the apolipoprotein E epsilon 4 allele, presenilin genes, or amyloid precursor gene.
+Genetic testing includes, but is not limited to, testing for the apolipoprotein E epsilon 4 allele, presenilin genes, amyloid precursor gene, or TREM2.

 POLICY HISTORY11/2003: Approved by Medical Policy Advisory Committee (MPAC)